Last fact-checked: 10 October 2019

-Sometimes even when we watch our diet and exercise regularly we can’t shift some areas of fat.
-This is where liposuction can help – and once the fat’s off it will hopefully be easier to maintain your newer, slimmer shape.
+Sometimes even when we watch our diet and exercise regularly, we can’t shift some areas of fat.
+This is where liposuction can help – and once the fat’s off, it will hopefully be easier to maintain your newer, slimmer shape.

 The Philippines is fast becoming a hot medical tourist destination.
-Living costs are very low when compared to developed nations, and so if you opt to travel here you’ll find that medical and surgical costs are considerably lower too.
+Living costs are very low when compared to developed nations, and so if you opt to travel here, you’ll find that medical and surgical costs are considerably lower, too.

-This doesn’t mean that the quality is lower – far from it.
+This doesn’t mean that the quality is inferior; far from it, in fact.
 Medical training is as thorough here as it is in the West.
 Medical training now takes place on the world stage, and with frequent, low-cost flights around the globe it isn’t unusual for many doctors to have undertaken some of their training on foreign soil – and many do take the opportunity to go to the US or Europe.